Azure/Industrial-IoT/docs/opcvault-services-overview.md

 a valid application in order to process a request and to issue a signed certificate with all OPC UA specific extensions.
-- The application service is either backed by a CosmosDB database or the OpcTwin device registry, depending on the customer configuration.
+- The application service is either backed by a CosmosDB database or the [OpcTwin device registry (*)](/docs/Yet-Unsupported-features), depending on the customer configuration.

 ### CertificateGroup
 - A certificate group is an entity which stores a root CA or a sub CA certificate